 Step Five: Notification to Dean and Relevant On-Campus Parties

-- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new program or change to a program is coded appropriately in all UH data systems.
+- Following notification to the Dean, the Director for Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the new program or change to a program is coded appropriately in all UH data systems.
 These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on said memo and the THECB form that was completed.